 As you can see, there’s no userModule in our main repo.
 We need to merge it into the project separately.

 Ta-da!
-Remember when you had to pick every commit from a remote repo which we wanted in our branch?
+Remember when you had to pick every commit from a remote repo that we wanted in our branch?
 Now, you can forget about it, as the code is merged directly into our repo – with the full history of both repos.
 How’s that possible?
 Well, I’m glad you asked.
 Git adopts the “subtree strategy” which equals merging the commit.
-Just as if we were joining two various branches (with the branches don’t having the same master).
+Just as if we were joining two various branches (with the branches don’t have the same master).

-How does it look like in Bitbucket?
+What does it look like in Bitbucket?
 Well, that’s how: